 It’s no secret to Qlik observers that we’ve embraced the customer and market shift towards cloud computing.
 Our customers and prospects demanded it and Qlik Sense Enterprise SaaS was launched.
 Since then, we’ve acquired and organically developed various technologies that have expanded our cloud portfolio.
 In fact, our vision is to deliver a whole raft of cloud services that make it easier for you to work with data throughout your enterprise.
 The general term for a suite of related data services is EiPaaS (Enterprise Integration Platform as a Service) and Qlik Cloud Data Services is the umbrella name for Qlik’s EiPasS offering.
 Qlik’s EiPaaS is accessed from Qlik Cloud and it uses many of the foundational services like catalog and Qlik Cloud Analytics.

 Hybrid Data Delivery is the first Qlik Cloud Data Services offering that is designed to replicate data in real time from on-premises source systems directly into Qlik Cloud.
 The service automatically ingests on-premises data into your tenant, catalogs the data and transforms it into a QVD format immediately ready for consumption by Qlik analytics without the need for job scheduling or scripting.
 What’s more, these QVD files are automatically and continually updated whenever the source data changes without any manual intervention.
 They are quite literally active.
 Hence, we call them ActiveQVD’s.
-Consequently your analytics apps will always have the most up-to-date data for action and insight, whenever you need it.
+Consequently your analytics as a service apps will always have the most up-to-date data for action and insight, whenever you need it.

 The architectural ins-and-outs of Hybrid Data Delivery are out of scope for this article, but click our Qlik Community Innovation Blog for the technical background.
 Suffice to say the new service borrows heavily from our market leading, high performance, change data capture technology with a bunch of new components running in Qlik Cloud.
 You simply define and control your ingest pipeline within Qlik Cloud, and the data is automatically delivered in QVD format into your Qlik tenant.